chenhongqiao/isolalert/README.md

 ### Download Intel® oneAPI Base Toolkit

-The firt thing you need is to download and install the Intel® oneAPI Base Toolkit.
+The first thing you need is to download and install the Intel® oneAPI Base Toolkit.

 You can register, download and information about install it from the following link (Linux version): https://software.intel.com/content/www/us/en/develop/tools/oneapi/download.html#basekit